b3rendsh/bit90/README.md

 The developers of Mame created a bit90 machine which is working excellent:
 http://adb.arcadeitalia.net/dettaglio_mame.php?game_name=bit90
 There's no tape interface yet but you can load a basic program in memory using the debugger.
 I have created an example in the Mame folder how to do this.

+## RS232
+Communication program to upload/download files (ie. memory dumps) via the RS232 COM port to/from a PC.

-## To do
+## Other
-1. Look into a RC2014 retro hardware solution if it can run the BIT90 roms:
+There is a RC2014 retro hardware solution which may run the BIT90 / Colecovision roms:
 https://hackaday.io/project/159057-game-boards-for-rc2014

-2. Create RS-232 communication program to upload/download files (ie. memory dumps) to/from pc.